 My hair wasn’t always curly.
 It was pretty straight when I was a kid but started to get wavy in high-school, which made my chin-length bob look really weird.
 Growing it out didn’t help.
 I was simply clueless on how to take care of it.
 How I envied my classmates whose straight shiny hair bounced when they walked

 (I’m talking about you, Pears Florido. lol).
 No matter how much they ran around, they just never seemed to look messy.
 I sometimes looked like a tiny tornado had done a number on my head.
 The only thing I could think to do was brush it out and make it as straight as it would go, which resulted in frizzy, poofy hair.
+There were no answers on how to take care of it.
+Not in ads, in magazines, or even at salons.

 Years of coloring (since I was fourteen years old) with no regular treatments also took its toll and left my hair looking lifeless.
 That’s why I kept it tied up in a bun or ponytail most of the time.
 I don’t think I ever left the house with my hair down all throughout college until I finally just chopped it off in 2003, and again in 2012.